Failure to Yield Accidents

 In many traffic situations one driver is legally required to yield the right of way to another.
 However, often a driver fails to yield and causes an accident.
 In these cases, the innocent victim has a right to recover for the property damage and medical bills caused by the negligent driver’s actions.

-- Making a left turn onto a busy road;
+- Making a left turn onto a busy road

-- Remaining at a stop sign long enough for other drivers to clear the intersection;
+- Remaining at a stop sign long enough for other drivers to clear the intersection

-- Merging from an onramp onto the highway;
+- Merging from an on-ramp onto the highway

-- Pulling over to the side of a road for an emergency vehicle;
+- Pulling over to the side of a road for an emergency vehicle

-- Entering into a traffic circle;
+- Entering into a traffic circle

-- Sharing the road with bicyclists;
+- Sharing the road with bicyclists

-- Pulling out from a parking lot or private driveway;
+- Pulling out from a parking lot or private driveway

-- Giving a pedestrian enough time to cross the street.
+- Giving a pedestrian enough time to cross the street

-At the Law Offices of William K. Berenson, we have over 37 years of experience bringing personal injury lawsuits, including failure to yield claims and all other kinds of car accident cases.
-Bill Berenson is an experienced DallasFort Worth Personal injury attorney who has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for the past 20 years.
-Contact us online, or call us at 817-855-8000 or toll-free at 1-888-801-8585 to set up a free initial consultation with a failure to yield accident lawyer in the Fort Worth area.
+At the Law Offices of William K. Berenson, we have nearly 40 years of experience handling personal injury lawsuits, including failure to yield claims and all other kinds of car accident cases.
+Mr. Berenson is an experienced DallasFort Worth Personal injury attorney who has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for the majority of his career.
+Contact us online, or call us at 817-855-8000 or toll-free at 1-888-801-8585 to set up a free initial consultation with a car accident lawyer.